 Haier Intelligent Air Conditioners also utilize R290, the latest refrigerant.
-Air conditioning units that use R290 refrigerant will emit nearly 200 tons less carbon dioxide over their lifetime according to company estimates.
+Air conditioning units that use R290 refrigerant will emit nearly 200 tons less carbon dioxide over their lifetime, according to company estimates.
 Each of these air conditioning units charges only 280g of R290 refrigerant, which is 70 percent less than the previous type R22 refrigerant.
-Use of this refrigerant reduces the ozone depletion potential to 0 and greatly lowers the global warming potential value of each unit.
+Use of this refrigerant reduces the ozone depletion potential to zero and greatly lowers the global warming potential value of each unit.

 Haier launched a patented self-cleaning air-conditioning technology – the first of its kind – that allows units to conduct their own deep cleaning to ensure cleaner air.
-This function uses patented self-cleaning sapphire coating technology and has a 99.99 percent effective antimicrobial capabilities that could help reduce breathing issues through a cleaner air experience.
+This function uses patented self-cleaning sapphire coating technology and has a 99.99 percent effective antimicrobial capability that could help reduce breathing issues through a cleaner air experience.

 Haier developed patented cold expansion technology, which peels dirt off of the heat exchanger due to the expansion force of 960 kg/cm2 per gram of water created by the freezing of water.